 Esophageal cancer is a disease that occurs in the esophagus – a long tube that runs from your throat to your stomach which carries food and liquids to the stomach for digestion.
 The esophagus wall has several layers.
 The two most common types of esophageal cancer are squamous cell carcinoma and adenocarcinoma.
-Squamous cell carcinomas occur in the inside lining layer of the esophagus, whereas adenocarcinomas begin in the glandular cells and occur in the lower esophagus near the stomach.
+Squamous cell carcinomas occur in the inside lining layer of the esophagus often in the upper and middle portions of the esophagus, whereas adenocarcinomas begin in the glandular cells and occur in the lower esophagus near the stomach.

 Esophageal Cancer Statistics